salmomascarenhas/palpite-box/README.md

 $ npm run dev
 ```

-Open localhost on PORT 3000 to see the apliccation.
+Open localhost on PORT 3000 to see the application.

 ### Technologies